 If I still can't find what I am looking for, what do I do?

 First of all I would advise waiting a few months.
 Animal shelters are getting animals brought in on a daily basis so if you regularly check their websites, you may eventually find what you are looking for.
 On the other hand, you may still be waiting and never find what you are looking for, in which case you may have no other option than going to a pet shop.
-If that is the case, I recommend going to an independent pet shop rather than a chain store as the breeding conditions of the animals in chain stores are usually not as good because there is a high demand for small animals, so the breeding of these animals is not always done with as much care as it should be done, and it is better not to contribute to this problem.
-Remember that going to a pet shop should be a last resort and adoption should always be the priority.
-At the same time, don't feel bad if you have no other option than going to a pet shop.
+If that is the case, I recommend going to an independent pet shop rather than a chain store, as the breeding conditions of the animals in chain stores is usually not as good (because there is a higher demand for small animals, the breeding of these animals is not necessarily done with as much care).
+Rehoming should always be the priority, but the same time, don't feel bad if you have no other option than going to a pet shop.

 It can be very tempting when you walk into a pet shop and see all these adorable small animals, and what makes it even more of a temptation to buy them is the fact that they are usually very young when brought to these pet shops (and everyone loves baby animals!).
 Even if you are feeling a great urge to buy one of these, I think it is important to remember that the vast majority of these animals will get bought very quickly as people can't resist how adorable they are.
 A problem with the way most pet shops work is that it is generally far too easy to purchase an animal without being properly informed of their welfare needs.
 After a few weeks of buying an animal from a pet shop, many people realise that they were not prepared for the work involved, or perhaps they realise it's not the right pet for them, and as a result many animals become neglected or brought into rescue shelters.